hibrid/openconnect_totp/README.md

-Here's the updated README file with the additional step for storing the password in a file and the corresponding warnings:

 # OpenConnect VPN Service

 This project provides a set of scripts to automate the installation and configuration of an OpenConnect VPN service on a Linux system.
 It allows you to establish a VPN connection to a Cisco ASA firewall using OpenConnect and supports both BASE32 token and TOTP (Time-based One-Time Password) authentication methods.